gaggle/gaggle/README.md

 ## Deploying
 This site is under continous deployment, no manual steps are involved.

-Pull-request are automatically deployed to `http://jonlauridsen.com/beta/` (redeployed on every commit from any pull-request, so multiple pull-requests will clobber each other)
+Pull-request are automatically deployed to http://jonlauridsen.com/beta/ (redeployed on every commit from any pull-request, so multiple pull-requests will clobber each other)

-Commits to master are automatically deployed to `http://jonlauridsen.com`.
+Commits to master are automatically deployed to http://jonlauridsen.com (and will delete any active beta deploy)

 See [Nuxt.js docs](https://nuxtjs.org) for details on the underlying site-framework.